Which are the chicken breeds that only lay brown eggs? I have noticed that different breeds of chickens also lay eggs of different colors.

 Out of these colors, brown eggs seem to capture my attention the most.
 So, I decided to find out how this happens in the following discussion.
 Let’s learn together!

-Some of the most outstanding brown-egg laying hens include Australorp, Barnevelder, Brahma, Buckeye, Delaware, New Hampshire Red, and Sussex.
+The most outstanding brown-egg laying hens include Australorp, Barnevelder, Brahma, Buckeye, Delaware, New Hampshire Red, and Sussex.

-Another thing you need to know is that as your hen’s age, their eggs become lighter in color.
+Another thing you need to know is that as your hens age, their eggs become lighter in color.
 Below is a comprehensive list of chicken breeds that only lay brown eggs:

 Top Chicken Breeds that Only Lay Brown Eggs